WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 Most ads and pop-ups come from SQL injection attacks.
 So, if you’re seeing unauthorized ads and pop-ups, you need to clean up your database.

-IMPORTANT: Do not try to clean your database if you have a hacked WordPress website unless you have a lot of experience as a database administrator.
+IMPORTANT: Do not try to clean your database if you have a hacked WordPress site unless you have a lot of experience as a database administrator.
 It can completely wreck your site for good.

 9. Your Website Is Being Redirected to Hacked Sites